-Most employed people who use a laptop for work won’t be required to pay for it upfront, even if they bring it home with them each night.
-In these circumstances, the employer is responsible for insuring its property.
+Most employed people who use a laptop owned by their employer won’t need to buy extra insurance, even if they bring it home with them each night.
+In these circumstances, the employer is normally responsible for insuring their own property.
 However, if you’ve paid for the computer yourself, you are responsible for it.
-In both instances, your personal property coverage will only respond to a loss if it includes items that are used for business.
+In any case, a personal property insurance policy will only respond to a loss if the policy specifically includes items used for business.
 If it doesn’t automatically include items used for business, this is usually available at an added cost.
-Learn more on how we assist customers with home based businesses.
+Learn more on how we assist customers with home-based businesses.

 It’s also worth noting that, for customers with large deductibles, claiming for electronic devices may make little financial sense.
 Increasing your deductible may result in a lower premium as you are effectively self-insuring against smaller losses, such as these.

 Finally, consider that any claim you do make on your home insurance will become part of your home insurance claims history.
 A history of frequent or large claims may result in an increased renewal premium, or difficulty renewing or applying for insurance in the future.